 Listen to Different Perspectives

 Engage in open and respectful dialogue with individuals who hold different views on the Confederate flag.
 Listen to their perspectives, ask questions, and try to understand their motivations.
 Avoid making assumptions or generalizations, and be willing to challenge your own beliefs.
-Creating a space for respectful dialogue can help bridge divides and foster understanding.
+Creating a space for respectful dialogue can help bridge divides and develop understanding.

 Recognize the Impact on Marginalized Communities